bucs110fall2023/final-project-team-e/README.md

 ## Project Description

- Our project is going to consist of a start screen to choose a background, color of the snake, and color of the apples.
+ Our project is going to consist of a start screen to choose the color of the snake, and the type of fruit.
 Our goal is to create a working snake game in which you are able to customize the experience.
-As the snake eats apples, it grows, and you beat the game by covering the entire board with the snake.
+As the snake eats apples, it grows.
+If the game collides with the walls of the screen, the game is over.

 ***